TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2025.10.31.594 (31 October, 2025)
 ### Changes
 * The bug of incorrect price channel rules is fixed.
 * Sending to T4B takers full market snapshot (35=W) instead of incremental refresh by default.
+* SQLite database now can be used by the hub to store the data.